itsmohiniii/NamasteJS/notes/season-1/lecture-05.md

   JS engine has the responsibility of creating this global object.

 * In different engines, the name of global object changes.
 Window in browsers, but in nodeJS it is called something else.
 At global level, this === window

+* 'this' variable is created along with creation of GEC or creation of   functional execution context as well.

+* Any code in JS which is not inside a function - **Global space**.

 * If we create any variable in the global scope, then the variables get attached to the global object.

-* 'this' variable is created along with creation of GEC or creation of   functional execution context as well.

-* Anything which is not inside a function - **Global space**.

 eg:
 ```js